-All abstract submitters will be notified late February about the outcome (accepted or not accepted) of the review and selection process.
+All abstract submitters will be notified mid-February about the outcome (accepted or not accepted) of the review and selection process.
 Please ensure that the email provided is accurate as all correspondences will be sent via email.

 If the abstract is accepted, further instructions will be provided at the time of results announcement.

-Submission of an abstract constitutes a formal commitment by the author(s) to present the work, in person in Prague, if accepted.
-Failure to upload and register for the Congress by the set deadline (Thursday 20 April 2023) will lead to the withdrawal of the abstract from the scientific programme and all Congress publications (including the online congress platform, the abstract supplement and ESC365).
+Submission of an abstract constitutes a formal commitment by the author(s) to present the work, in person in Lisbon, if accepted.
+Failure to upload and register for the Congress by the set deadline (Thursday 11 April 2024) will lead to the withdrawal of the abstract from the scientific programme and all Congress publications (including the online congress platform, the abstract supplement and ESC365).